OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Enemy Team (Right Side): The action order is also from their back to their front, which visually is right to left.
 Default Attack: A unit's basic attack deals physical damage equal to its current Power to the single frontmost enemy unit.
 7.3.
 Item Interactions
+[UPDATED] This section has been updated to reflect the new, more complex item interaction rules.

 Equipping: Items are dragged from the player's Item Inventory onto a Unit on the bench or lineup.
+If the unit has an available item slot, the item will be equipped.

+Intra-Unit Management: Once an item is equipped on a unit, it can be freely managed on that same unit.
+The player can:
+- Move: Drag an item to an empty slot on the same unit.
+- Swap: Drag an item onto another equipped item on the same unit to swap their positions.
+- Merge: Drag two identical, same-tier items together on the same unit to perform a merge.
+The resulting upgraded item will appear in the target slot.

+Unequipping and Restrictions:
+- Equipped items cannot be manually moved back to the Item Inventory or to a different unit.
-Unequipping: Equipped items cannot be manually unequipped.
-An item is only removed from a unit if the unit is used as a merge ingredient or is defeated.
+- An item is only unequipped from a unit if the unit is used as a merge ingredient or is defeated in combat.
+In these cases, the salvaged item is sent to the Discard Pile.
-Consumables: Consumable items are used by dragging them from the Item Inventory onto a valid target unit.
-If the item has a random or global effect, it can be dropped on any player unit to activate.
 8. Merge System
+[UPDATED] This section has been updated to include merges originating from equipped items.

 Merge Recipes: All valid merge combinations are defined by recipes.

 Temporary Merge (In-Battle): Consumes two temporary GachaBalls and creates a new temporary GachaBall for the current battle only.
-Placement: If merged on the board, the result replaces the target.
+- Placement: If merged on the board, the result replaces the target.
+If two items are merged on a unit, the result replaces the target item.
 If merged in the Battle Inventory, the result is placed in the first available slot of the appropriate tier.
-Item Inheritance: All items equipped on the two ingredient units are automatically transferred to the newly merged unit.
+- Item Inheritance: All items equipped on the two ingredient units are automatically transferred to the newly merged unit, filling its available slots.

 Permanent Merge (Out-of-Battle): Performed in the Run Inventory window.
 Permanently consumes two GachaBalls from the Run Inventory and adds the new, resulting GachaBall back into it.

 Merge Choice: If a player attempts an action that could be either a Merge or a Swap, a ChoiceWindow will appear, allowing the player to confirm their intent.
 9. Core Entities & Systems
 9.1.
 Hero Unit
 The player's central character.
 Its health is the run's health.
-It participates in every battle and cannot be benched or removed, though it can be rearranged within the lineup.
+It participates in every battle.
+[UPDATED] The Hero unit is restricted and may only be placed in the main PlayerLineup; it cannot be moved to the bench or any inventory.
 9.2.
 Trinkets
 Special non-GachaBall items that provide powerful, run-wide passive bonuses.
 Players can have up to 5 active Trinkets.
 They are typically awarded for defeating Mini-Bosses.
 9.3.
 Node Types & Logic